 Summer Movie Nights

-Free movies were shown in the plaza outside the Vancouver Art Gallery in the 800 block of West Georgia Street on the following dates in 2019.
-Future events will likely be similar.
+Free movies are to be shown in the plaza outside the Vancouver Art Gallery in the 800 block of West Georgia Street on the following dates in 2022.
+All of the films start at around 9:00 pm.

 Tips and Advice